pszponder/blog-articles/data-structures/array.md

 let myArray = new Array(1, 2, 3, 4, 5);
 ```

-## How to Access Elements in an Array
+# How to Access Elements in an Array:

 In order to access an element in an array, we add a set of square brackets to the end of the array name and inside the brackets, add the index value of the array element we want to access.
 Remember that array indexes start at 0 in JS so the first element in the array will be at the 0th index.